nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/implementing-encryption.md

 {{#> callout type='note' heading='Java Cryptographic Extension'}}

-By default Oracle Java ships with a Java Cryptographic Extension (JCE) module configured for 128-bit maximum key length, whereas the Nuxeo Platform needs at least 256-bit keys for adequate security of AES.
+By default Azul Java ships with a Java Cryptographic Extension (JCE) module configured for 128-bit maximum key length, whereas the Nuxeo Platform needs at least 256-bit keys for adequate security of AES.

 To overcome this limitation, you must install an optional downloadable component coming with the JDK.
-Go to [Oracle Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and download and install the **Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files** for your JDK (see the README.txt file inside the downloaded ZIP for installation instructions).
+Go to [Zulu Cryptography Extensions Kit](https://www.azul.com/products/zulu-and-zulu-enterprise/zulu-cryptography-extension-kit/) and download and install the **Zulu Cryptography Extension Kit - Unlimited Strength Jurisdiction Policy Files** (see the README.txt file inside the downloaded ZIP for installation instructions).

 If you do not do this, you will get an exception `java.security.InvalidKeyException: Illegal key size or default parameters` when encrypting or decrypting a file.